Improve Agility Drills with Cognitive Challenges: Why & How

 Sports naturally present athletes with complex scenarios that involve higher-level cognitive processing.
 Some of these include:

 One common flaw with most agility training is that they predominantly rely on reacting to simple cues (an arrow pointing in a certain direction, a coach saying “go,” etc.) that only challenge basic processing speed rather than these higher-level cognitive functions.
-This method lacks ecological validity because it doesn't represent the type of processing that athletes do during their sport (Buchel et al., 2022).
+This method lacks ecological validity because it doesn't represent the type of processing athletes do during their sport (Buchel et al., 2022).
 By incorporating more complex cues, we can improve both perceptual-cognitive and motor components of agility in a way that better transfers to the sport.

 We also suggest ensuring the stimulus positioning (where you'll be looking for information) and motor response (movement you’ll be performing) are specific to your sport to increase ecological validity.